hzeller/rpi-gpio-dma-demo/README.md

 ---------------------------------|-------------------------------
 ![](img/rpi1-cpu-mem-set-clr.png)|![](img/rpi2-cpu-mem-set-clr.png)

+### Reading prepared set/clr from UNCACHED memory

+`sudo ./gpio-dma-test 4`

+This next example is not useful in real life, it is only meant to better understand the performance impact of accessing memory that does not go through a cache (L1 or L2).

+The DMA subsystem, which we are going to explore in the next examples, has to read from physical memory, as it cannot use the caches (or can it ?
+Somewhere I read that it can make at least use of L2 cache ?).

 ## Using DMA to write to GPIO

 Using the Direct Memory Access (DMA) subsystem allows to free the CPU and